What is workers’ compensation?

-I'm looking for workers' comp coverage for my employees.
+I'm looking for workers' comp insurance for my employees.
 Can you help me?

 If you have a preferred agency in mind, please include the agency’s name and address in the ‘Message’ section of the form and we can check to see if they are an approved agent with FUBA Workers’ Comp.

-Businesses (except construction) with 4 or more employees, full-time and part-time.
-[Corporate officers count as employees unless the officer has been issued an exemption from workers’ compensation from the State of Florida.]
+Non-construction businesses with four or more employees, whether they are full-time or part-time.
+Owners count as employees unless they have been issued an exemption from workers’ compensation by the State of Florida.

-All construction industry businesses, unless the business owners have exemptions and there are no employees.
+Construction industry businesses with one or more employees.
 Owners are included unless they specifically file for an exemption.
 (Please see below for more details on exemptions.)

 Who can get an exemption?